Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 More coordination because of the powered pieces.
+Assembly 3.8 More coordination because of powered pieces.

-Cooling / Breathability 3.4 Warmest of the four in longer sessions.
+Cooling / Breathability 3.4 Warmest of the four in long sessions.

 Seat Comfort 4.5 The most relaxing movie-night seat in the set.

-Back Support 4.2 Support holds up well at reclined angles.
+Back Support 4.2 Support holds well at reclined angles.

 Seat Depth Fit 4.0 Recline broadens the fit across leg lengths.

-Ease of Movement / Repositioning 3.6 Great once settled; not ideal for constant shifting.
+Ease of Movement / Repositioning 3.6 Great once settled; less ideal for constant shifting.

-Durability 4.1 Solid base build, with the usual motion-system complexity.
+Durability 4.1 Solid base build, with motion-system complexity.

 Layout Practicality 3.7 Large footprint plus outlet planning.